-Are you a regular acoustic guitar (non-classical) player as well as a classical guitar student?
-I researched the Ibanez GA6CE and got some exciting answers for players interested in multiple styles.
+Do you play both acoustic guitar as well as classical guitar?
+Turns out that Ibanez, a well respected name in acoustic guitars, also has a fabulous range in classical guitars.
+In particular, I researched the Ibanez GA6CE classical guitar model and got some exciting answers for players interested in multiple styles.

 The acoustic-cum-classical-guitar player may wonder if they really need two guitars to do the job.
-With the Ibanez GA6CE, your acoustic self will love adding an interesting nylon string sound and a pre-amp to your music.
-Your classical self will love what is essentially a beautiful classical guitar, built to well accepted classical guitar norms.
+With the Ibanez GA6CE, you will love the mellow nylon string sound and its pre-amp for greater volume.
+You will also love what is essentially a beautiful classical guitar, built to well-accepted classical guitar norms.

 A quick overview of the Ibanez GA6CE

 - A regular spruce-top classical guitar with nylon strings

 - A pre-amp and pickup to amplify its volume

 - Cutaway design for easy reachability of higher frets

 - An affordable price for a serious brand name instrument